Search

 Lower Premiums, Stronger Budgets: Cost Saving Approaches for Cities and Towns

 Premium costs continue to rise nationwide, but municipalities have effective strategies to significantly reduce what they pay.
-This session focuses on cost saving programs such as reducing high specialty drug expenses, preventive care, diabetes management, trauma assistance for first responders and other targeted cost control solutions that can lower health care costs.
+Municipal Health’s Katie Bodenhamer and JTS’s Charles Angel will share cost-saving programs such as reducing high specialty drug expenses, preventive care, diabetes management, trauma assistance for first responders and othertargeted cost-control solutions.
 Attendees will leave with practical tools to cut expenses while maintaining a stable, resilient workforce.

 1:30 p.m.-3:10 p.m.—Mandatory Treasurer Training Module 3: Fund Accounting, Caraway Room

-Dive into the essentials of fund accounting.
-Learn the purpose of fund accounting, the types of municipal funds and the rules for using and documenting them.
+Dive into the essentials and purpose of fund accounting.
+Former Clarksville Clerk/Treasurer Barbara Blackard will walkthrough the types of municipal funds and the rules for using and documenting them.

 2:30 p.m.-3:30 p.m.—Resolutions Committee, Fulton Room